ElvisWang2010/WROFE-2025/README.md

 # Sense Management

 The car relies on various sensors to understand its surroundings and interact safely with the environment.
 Sense management refers to how these inputs are coordinated, processed, and used for decision-making.
 Instead of treating each sensor independently, we designed a system that combines all data into a single model of the world.

 At the heart of sense management is the idea of prioritization.
-Different sensors have different strengths; some are better at detecting precise distances, while others excel at identifying shapes or movement.
+Different sensors have different strengths, some are better at detecting precise distances, while others at identifying shapes or movement.
 By assigning specific roles to each sensor and merging their data, the robot maintains a reliable awareness of its environment, even as conditions change.

-Another key aspect of sense management is filtering.
-Raw sensor data often contains noise or errors that could confuse the robot if used directly.
-To fix this, the system applies algorithms to smooth out inaccurate readings, eliminate false detections, and keep only the most reliable information.
-This ensures that the control system always works with clean, consistent data.

-Finally, sense management includes synchronization.
-Sensors operate at different speeds and update at different times, so we align their outputs on a shared timeline.
-This allows the robot to make decisions based on a complete snapshot of the world instead of mismatched pieces of information.
-With this foundation, the robot is ready to utilize more specialized sensors introduced in the following sections.

 ## Lidar